 Analyzing Twitter's Unusual Options Activity

-On Tuesday, shares of Twitter (NYSE:TWTR) saw unusual options activity.
-After the option alert, the stock price moved up to $70.52.
+On Friday, shares of Twitter (NYSE:TWTR) saw unusual options activity.
+After the option alert, the stock price moved down to $66.76.

 - Sentiment: BULLISH